Scan $B$-Statistic for Kernel Change-Point Detection: SKEWNESS CORRECTION

-for some constant $\gamma > 0$.
-This shows that the difference between the moment generating functions of $Z_B'$ and a standard normal is always non-zero and, hence, $Z_B'$ does not converge to a standard normal in any sense.
+We already know how to estimate the variance of $Z_B$ from Lemma \ref{thm:variance}.
+The following lemma shows the third-order moment $\mathbb{E}[Z_B^3]$ in terms of the moments of the kernel $h$ defined in (\ref{kernel-to-kernel}): \begin{lemma}[Third-order moment of $Z_B$] \end{lemma} The proof can be found in Appendix \ref{proof:skewness}.
+Lemma \ref{thm: skewness} enables us to estimate the skewness efficiently, by reducing it to evaluating simpler terms in (\ref{skewness_eqn}) that only requires estimating the statistic of the kernel function $h(\cdot, \cdot, \cdot, \cdot)$ with tuples of samples.

-Although the result above is discouraging, the difference between the moment generating functions of $Z_B'$ and the standard normal distribution is not very large and can be upper bounded.
-By applying a result on Page 220 of \citep{YakirBook2013}, we have
+Finally, although $Z_B'$ does not converge to Gaussian, the difference between its moment generating functions and that of the standard normal distribution can be bounded, as we show below.
+By applying an argument on Page 220 of \citet{YakirBook2013}, we obtain that